HorizonSched/general-info/Models.md

-  "Labels": ["string"],                // Labels associated with the booking (e.g., "academy", "offer") "CreatedAt": "date",                 // Date when the booking was created "UpdatedAt": "date"                  // Last updated timestamp }
+  "Labels": ["string"],                // Labels associated with the booking (e.g., "academy", "offer") "CreatedAt": "date",                 // Date when the booking was created "UpdatedAt": "date"                  // Last updated timestamp "CreatedFromWeb": "string"           // To know the devices and make discounts and show this in the log and

+}
 ```